gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

    Transmission Protocol (SCTP), as defined in {{RFC9260}}.

-   This specification defines the actual DTLS chunk, how to enable it usage, how it interacts with the SCTP association establishment to enable endpoint authentication, key-establishment, and key updates.
+   This specification defines the actual DTLS chunk, how to enable its usage, how it interacts with the SCTP association establishment to enable endpoint authentication, key-establishment, and key updates.